gulpjs/undertaker/README.md

 should probably be re-run from scratch to get into a good state again.

-The timestamp is always given in millisecond but the time resolution can be rounded using the `timeResolution` parameter.
+The timestamp is always given in millisecond but the time resolution can be rounded using the `precision` parameter.
 The use case is to be able to compare a build time to a file time attribute.
 On node v0.10 or with file system like HFS or FAT, `fs.stat` time attributes like `mtime` precision is one second.